Rallies Countrywide In Support Of Gaza

 (MENAFN- Jordan News Agency)

-Amman, April 26 (Petra)-- Marches against the genocidal war waged by the Israeli occupation forces against defenseless civilians in the Gaza Strip took place today after Friday prayer in the capital, Amman, and several governorates of the Kingdom.
+Amman, May 3 (Petra)-- Marches against the cruel Israeli onslaught on the Gaza Strip, which has resulted in thousands of martyrs and injuries, the most of whom are women and children, were started today after Friday prayer in Amman, the capital of Jordan, and other governorates of the Kingdom.

-Tens of thousands of people were killed and injured, the majority of them women and children, and thousands more are still missing.
-Because of the rescue workers were unable to reach them beneath the debris.
+The marchers demanded that Arab nations, as well as human rights organizations worldwide, step in to oppose the violence directed on the Gaza Strip.
+Additionally, they urged the international community, the Security Council, and pertinent international organizations to fulfill their obligations and put an end to the aggression, which is an obvious assault on helpless civilians and a breach of humanitarian law.

-Demonstrators demanded swift and decisive action from the Arab world and elsewhere to put an end to the atrocities occurring in Gaza.
+The demonstrators honored the heroic struggle of the Palestinian people and the resistance against the Israeli death and destruction machinery as well as the renowned fortitude of the people of Gaza and Palestine in the face of genocide atrocities.

 Legal Disclaimer: